 (3) For a closed-end equity loan to have substantially equal successive periodic installments, some amount of principal must be reduced with each installment.
 This requirement prohibits balloon payments.
-Our Comment: Although this Interpretation does not say so, presumably the prohibition against balloon payments will apply to home equity line of credit loans as well.
+Our Comment: Although not stated in this Interpretation, presumably the prohibition against balloon payments will apply to home equity line of credit loans as well.